 Additional conferences include opportunities for senior fellows to present at lectures for other divisions, CHOP morning report, and outside hospitals.

-Additional Division Education: Every Friday EXCEPT the first Friday of the month, there will be a Division-wide clinical conference after journal club from 1-2 pm.
+Additional Division Education: Every Friday there will be a Division-wide clinical conference after journal club from 1-2 pm.
 This is an informal opportunity for any provider to present a challenging clinical case (inpatient, outpatient, or consults) to the group to get everyone’s input.
-Cases are organized by Dr. Sheela N. Magge, and this conference is not fellow driven.
+This conference is not fellow driven.

 - Education and meetings